9 Places Associated with Historical Figures Who Loved Kanagawa

 [Former Kanazawa Villa of Hirobumi Ito] (Kanazawa Ward, Yokohama City)

-Front entrance
+Front of the entrance

 exterior

-[Guest room (formal guest room)]
+[Guest room building (formal guest rooms)]

-The guest room was used when the Emperor, Crown Prince, and other members of the Imperial family visited the residence.
+The guest room wing was used when the Emperor, Crown Prince, and other members of the Imperial family visited the residence.

 Tatami-floored corridor

-Chronology and historical facts are displayed on the walls.
+Chronologies and historical facts are displayed on the walls.

-Guest toilet
+guest toilet

 Seiran Room

 The plate glass used in the glass doors of the guest room wing was shipped from Belgium because it could not be produced in Japan at the time of the building's construction.
-Even now, you can see the distortions and air bubbles that are characteristic of hand-blown glass.
+Even now, you can see the distortions and bubbles that are characteristic of hand-blown glass.

 Shugetsu Room